fllay/interactiveMarkerROS/README.md

 ```

-2. The frame id and the marker name will be use in
+2. The frame id and the marker name will be use in ROS proxy node from interactive_marker_proxy package.

 ```rosrun interactive_marker_proxy proxy topic_ns:=/simple_marker target_frame:=/map```